 Do Baby Wipes Expire?

-However, most manufacturers state their wipes last for 2 to 3 years after manufacture, as long as they are unopened and stored in the correct conditions.
+However, most manufacturers state their products last for 2 to 3 years after manufacture, as long as they are unopened and stored in the correct conditions.

 Baby wet wipes can contain over 99% water, so they are prone to drying out easily if exposed to air.

-It’s important therefore to tightly reseal baby wipes once opened, and to store them out of direct sunlight or heat to avoid drying out.
+It’s important therefore to tightly reseal a pack once opened, and to store them out of direct sunlight or heat to avoid drying out.

 It’s also worth noting that expired baby wipes are safe to use, provided they do not contain any mold, mildew or other bacteria.